 A Travel Authorization MUST be created in BASIS before an electronic Travel Claim may be submitted for reimbursement

 Prior to traveling, a Travel Authorization should be entered in BASIS and approved by required cost center managers, with the Travel Office being the final approval.
-When traveling internationally you MUST register your traveler with the Study Abroad Office PRIOR to processing any travel request to insure that the destination is approved for travel.
+When traveling internationally you MUST register your traveler with the Study Abroad Office PRIOR to processing any travel request to ensure that the destination is approved for travel.

 Travel Cards (TCards) are for business use only!

 Travel Cards issued by US Bank are special VISA credit cards.
 They work similarly to your personal credit cards, except the charges are billed directly to the University and paid by the University Business Office.
 The U of A supports two types of cards:

 - Traveler Travel Card (uploads as a receivable against the cardholder)

 See TCard site for more information.